AGN Roots is the first nutritional supplement company to offer Certified Animal Welfare Approved by A…

 As a first-generation Oklahoma farm, the Thomases have many to thank for helping them achieve their vision and aspirations so far.
 “We are grateful to our families, other farmers and all those who have shared their expertise, as well as our customers who purchase local meat and place value on our grassfed beef,” Annette adds.

 Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW pasture-raised beef from Thomas Land & Cattle (marketed as TLC Grassfed Beef) is available at Jumbo Foods West, Pearson’s Natural Foods and T & C Meats in Enid, OK.
 It is also available at The Farm Stand in Tulsa, OK.
 The retail stores carry individually-packaged, dry-aged cuts, including steaks, roasts, briskets and ground beef from a single animal.
 TLC Grassfed Beef also sells packaged beef, as well as wholes and halves direct to consumers from the farm.

 Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW Natural Style Grassfed Beef Jerky from TLC Grassfed Beef, is available at Pearson’s Natural Foods, The Wine Press, Jumbo Foods West and The Bike Shop in Enid.
-It’s also available at 2nd Street Wine Company and The Beef Jerky Emporium in Edmond, The Beef Jerky Emporium in Oklahoma City along with The Farm Stand in Tulsa.
+It’s also available at 2nd Street Wine Company and the Conscious Community Coop in Edmond and The Farm Stand in Tulsa.